joseduquee/tempovibe-backend/README.md

 localhost:3035/graphql
 ```

-9. Run Mutation: __"run seed"__ to fill the database with information
+9. Run Mutation: __"runSeed"__ to fill the database with information